-In order to have a LIN signal approximating a real LIN network, a master pull-up and a master diode (reference point 4) are populated on the board (see Section 3.6.3 "Configuring the Atmel ATAK43001-V1 Kit as a Master or a Slave Node" on page 30).
+In order to have a LIN signal approximating a real LIN network, a master pull-up and a master diode (reference point 4) are populated on the board (refer to Section 3.6.3 "Configuring the Atmel ATAK42001-V1 Kit as a Master or a Slave Node" on page 28 for more information).

-3. It is relatively easy to change the mode of the SBC.
-Click one of the three mode buttons in Section 5.1 "SBC Section" on page 34.
-The current mode is indicated in the GUI (3x LEDs in Section 5.1 "SBC Section" on page 34) and on the PC interface board (reference point 21; LEDs - LD2, LD4, LD4) as well.
-For more information about the different modes, see Section 5.1 "SBC Section" on page 34 or the ATA664251 datasheet.
+3. It is relatively easy to change the mode of the Atmel ATA664151.
+Simply click on one of the three mode buttons in the SBC section.
+The current mode is indicated in the GUI (3x LEDs in the SBC section) and on the PC interface board (reference point 21; LEDs - LD2, LD4, LD4) as well.
+Refer to Section 5.1 "SBC Section" on page 32 or the ATA664151 datasheet for more information on the different modes.